 Tooth decay can lead to tooth loss, which may also reduce chewing abilities and cause difficulty eating.
 Tooth decay in permanent teeth is one of the most common diseases of teeth and gums.
 Also, it affects more than 530 million children (primary teeth).

-Gum disease is a bacterial infection that affects the gums and tooth-supporting tissues.
+Gum disease is a bacterial gum infection that affects the gum tissues and tooth-supporting tissues.
 It can lead to tooth loss if left untreated.
 Gum disease is one of the most common diseases of teeth and gums, which usually occurs due to poor oral hygiene. stages of gum disease include :

-- Gingivitis: it is the mild form of gum disease in which the gums are inflamed and may bleed easily.
+- Gingivitis: it is the start of gum disease in which the gums are inflamed and may bleed easily.

 - Periodontitis: it is the advanced form of gum disease, which affects the soft tissues and bone that supports your teeth.
 Periodontitis can cause gum recession, gum abscess, periodontal pockets, and tooth loss.